Tiffany Valentine: Season Two

 After seeing GG off, Tiffany heads to the Cross residence due to discovering that Michelle Cross has a Wedding Belle doll, the exact one she needs to transfer her soul and escape being Jennifer Tilly, earlier on while flipping through her social media feed.
 She breaks in and is caught by Michelle.
 Tiffany attempts to convince her that she needs the Wedding Belle doll because the Good Guys she donated for the charity event last year never made it to the intended hospitals.
-Before Michelle gets the doll, Chucky lunges from behind and slices Michelle in half.
+Before Michelle gets the doll, Chucky lunges from behind and slices Michelle in half with a chainsaw.
 Tiffany calls him despicable for killing a mother on Christmas Eve, and asks what Jake, Devon and Lexy are going to do now without any guardians.
 Chucky retorts that children who misbehave have to be punished, and demands to know where Glen and Glenda are.
 Tiffany refuses to let him hurt any of them, telling him that he has to go through her first.
 Before Chucky makes his move, Lexy jumps on top of him and grabs his chainsaw.
 As Lexy kills him, Tiffany walks past her and upstairs to Caroline's room to take the Wedding Belle doll.
 Unbeknownst to her, Jake and Devon are waiting, and each take a stab at Tiffany.
 As she is backed into the end of the hallway, Caroline emerges from one of the rooms.
 Chucky was able to brainwash her with his lies, convincing her that Tiffany is her real mother.
 She gives Tiffany a knife and allows herself to be held hostage, ensuring Tiffany leaves with the doll.

 Three weeks later, Tiffany has taken Caroline with her to Times Square.
-In order to avoid suspicion, as Jennifer Tilly is still wanted for murder, she dyes her hair black and dresses in a more gothic fashion.
+In order to avoid suspicion, as Jennifer Tilly is still wanted for murder, she wears a black wig and dresses in a more gothic fashion.
 One night, she receives a call from Nica, who explains that she is still coming to torture and kill her, and discloses that she is staying in a hotel opposite to her.
 Realizing she is out of time, Tiffany proceeds with the ritual to possess the Wedding Belle doll, but for some reason it does not work.
 As the doll rises up on its own, it begins removing its contact lenses and wig to reveal that it was Chucky all along.
 He proceeds to advance on Tiffany with a knife as she screams.